Fellowship Background and Overview

 The 9-month Fellowship Programme is composed of two consecutive phases which provide Fellows with advanced and customized research and training opportunities in their chose fields:

-- Phase One: 3-month Research and Training - normally undertaken at DOALOS at the United Nations Headquarters in New York.
+- Phase One: 3-month Research and Training - normally undertaken between March/April and June at DOALOS at the United Nations Headquarters in New York.

-- Phase Two: 6-month Advanced Academic Research and Study - undertaken at one of the prestigious participating Host Institutions and under the guidance of subject matter expert(s) who have recognized in-depth expertise in the Fellows' chosen field of study.
+- Phase Two: 6-month Advanced Academic Research and Study - normally undertaken between July and December at one of the prestigious participating Host Institutions and under the guidance of subject matter expert(s) who have recognized in-depth expertise in the Fellows' chosen field of study.